mahotilo/CKE_Themes/README.md

 # [CKE Themes](https://github.com/mahotilo/CKE_Themes) - choose a theme for CKEditor in Typesetter CMS

 ## About
-This addon for the Typesetter CMS allows you to change the default theme of CKEditor 4 to one from https://ckeditor.com/cke4/addons/skins.
+This addon for the Typesetter CMS allows you to
+* to change the default theme of CKEditor 4 to one from https://ckeditor.com/cke4/addons/skins
+* show bottom CKEditor 4 panel with a list of HTML element names in the current cursor position

 See also [Typesetter Home](http://www.typesettercms.com), [Typesetter on GitHub](https://github.com/Typesetter/Typesetter)

 ## Current Version
-2.6
+3.0

 ## Requirements